robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graph-terminology-and-special-types-of-graphs.md

 # Bipartite Graphs
 A simple graph $G$ is called **bipartite** if its vertex set $V$ can be partitioned into two disjoint sets $V_{1}$ and $V_{2}$ such that every edge in the graph connects a vertex in $V_{1}$ and a vertex in $V_{2}$ (so that no edge in $G$ connects either two vertices in $V_{1}$ or two vertices in $V_{2}$ ).
 When this condition holds, we call the pair $\left(V_{1}, V_{2}\right)$ a **bipartition** of the vertex set $V$ of $G$.

+A bipartite graph can be colored with only two colors, such that no two adjacent vertices are assigned the same color.

+A bipartite graph iff it is not possible to start a vertex and return to this vertex by traversing an odd number of distinct edges.
 ## 2-Coloring and Bipartancy
 ### Theorem
 A simple graph is bipartite if and only if it is possible to assign one of two different colors to each vertex of the graph so that no two adjacent vertices are assigned the same color.